Where to start

 It is really important to review any work experience opportunities you consider in terms of your value base, interests and motivations.

 These are basically your core beliefs, the things that make you ‘tick’.
-If you end up selecting a position which conflicts with your beliefs you may find yourself in disagreement with the working practices and functions of the organisation you are working for.
-Watch out because it can be really uncomfortable and anxiety provoking when you have to work day in day out in an organisation whose ethics are fundamentally against your own.
+If you end up selecting a position which conflicts with your beliefs you may find yourself in disagreement with the working practices and functions of the organisation.
+Watch out because it can be really uncomfortable and anxiety provoking when you are engaging with an organisation whose ethics are fundamentally against your own.

-Learn more about yourself using the following resources:
+Learn more about your values using the following resource:

 Personality preferences